Updated: Apr 24

 Is a shock collar bad for a dog?

-And just because something isn’t physically painful doesn’t mean it’s humane. someone sprayed me in the face with water every time I started to talk, it would stop me from talking because I wanted to avoid being sprayed in the face.
-It would still be aversive to me, even if it wasn’t physically painful.
+And just because something isn’t physically painful doesn’t mean it’s humane.
+If someone sprayed me in the face with water every time I started to talk, it would stop me from talking because I wanted to avoid being sprayed in the face.
+But I would find it aversive, even if it wasn’t physically painful.
 It would also be frustrating, annoying and stressful.
-It would cause me to be afraid to make any noise at all and shut down.
+It would cause me to be afraid to make any noise at all, and shut down.

 But there are other problems with the use of a dog shock collar for barking.
 For some dogs they don’t work.
 Some dogs get enough reinforcement from barking that they’re willing to continue to bark and take the punishment.
 And if you have more than one dog, your collar, depending on the design, may trigger with any barking in the environment – unjustly punishing the dog who wasn’t barking.

 Is a dog shock collar humane when used to stop barking?